shrishti2505/project/README.md

 Whether you want to plan your day, check the weather before a trip, or simply stay updated, WeatherApp has got you covered.
 With a user-friendly interface and accurate data from reputable weather APIs, you can trust WeatherApp to deliver reliable weather information whenever you need it.

-# Features
+## Features

-1. Location-based Weather: Upon loading the website, the app will request your location to provide weather information specific to your area.
+- **Location-based Weather**: Get instant weather updates for your current location
-2. City Search: You can also search for weather data by entering the name of a city.
+- **City Search**: Search for weather data by entering any city name
-3. Real-time Updates: The app retrieves data from a weather API to ensure that you receive up-to-date weather information.
-4. User-friendly Interface: The weather information is displayed in a visually appealing manner, making it easy to understand and navigate.
+- **Real-time Updates**: Access up-to-date weather information from reliable APIs
+- **Modern UI**: Beautiful, responsive interface with smooth animations and transitions
+- **Glassmorphism Design**: Elegant, modern design with frosted glass effects

-# Technologies Used
+## Technologies Used

-1. HTML5, CSS3, and JavaScript: The core technologies used for the front-end development of the app.
-2. Geolocation API: Retrieves the user's latitude and longitude coordinates to provide accurate weather data.
-3. Weather API: Retrieves weather data based on the user's location or city name.
+- **Frontend**:
+  - HTML5
+  - Tailwind CSS for styling
+  - JavaScript for interactivity
+- **APIs**:
+  - Geolocation API for user location
+  - OpenWeatherMap API for weather data

 # How to Use